 And here you are… coming to terms with your new “normal”.

-During Birthability coffee mornings we always try and have a “topic” of conversation which people can dip in and out of as they wish.
+During Birthability coffee afternoons (offering Bump and Newborn support) we often have a “topic” of conversation which people can dip in and out of as they wish.
 We have always been so humbled that our mums don’t “play pretend” with each other.
 They don’t sit there and dress up their weeks to show off how brilliant parenting is.
 Instead they are brutally honest and share their experiences openly, offering a realistic perspective that sometimes it is hard to cope, and gain solace that they aren’t the only ones feeling that way.